HTTPThanhLuan/Spring/SpringBootSecurity/README.txt

                </dependency>
 3. Run the project.
    login by user: "user" pass: take a look in console.

+    user can create user and pass your seft by add user and pass in application.properties.

+    spring.security.user.name=user
+    spring.security.user.password=password

 4. Custom user name and pass
      SpringSecurityConfig in config folder.